Favourmark/alx-pre_course/README.md

-README file for alx-pre_course repository
+This is the README file for alx-pre_course repository